DnA-FX/DnA-FX.github.io/_members/calvin-jee.md

   - 848656855
 ---

-Calvin Jee has been playing piano since he was 5, guitar since he was 10, and drums since he was 20.
-Music has always been core to his being. he loves a wide range of genres — jazz, electronic, orchestral, traditional folk, hip-hop, grunge, neo-soul, singer/songwriter, _etc_. — but progressive rock/metal is his main domain. he has done many performances in his lifetime, but he prefers the act of composing.
-He especially loves composing soundtracks for games (tabletop or video).
-So, if you are making a game and in need of a composer, feel free to reach out (links in the side panel)!
+# Calvin Jee

+A musician at his core, Calvin Jee's journey with music began early.
+He started playing piano at the age of five, picked up the guitar at ten, and added drums to his repertoire at twenty.
+For Calvin, music has always been more than just a hobby – it's an integral part of who he is.

+His musical tastes are wonderfully diverse, encompassing genres such as:

+- Jazz
+- Electronic
+- Orchestral
+- Traditional Folk
+- Hip-Hop
+- Grunge
+- Neo-Soul
+- Singer/Songwriter
+- Progressive Rock/Metal (his primary focus)

+While he has a history of live performances, Calvin finds his true passion in the art of composing.
+He has a particular affinity for creating soundtracks for games, whether tabletop or video.

+**Are you developing a game and in need of a composer?** Calvin is eager to collaborate!
+Feel free to reach out through the links provided.